 - Strengthen the University’s relationship with the local Austin-area community

 - Participate in volunteer opportunities for DDCE programs

-Byron G. Anderson is an Advisory Manager with Ernst & Young, LLP in Houston, TX.
-He is a member of the Commodities Markets Team within the Financial Accounting Advisory Services (FAAS) practice, specializing in the areas of Energy Risk Management, Commodity Trading, Financial Reporting, Internal Process and Control, and Corporate Risk & Compliance.
-He previously worked as a Risk Control Supervisor/Manager for Reliant Energy, Inc. Byron is active in the Texas Exes Houston chapter and served on the Texas Exes Advisory Council.
-He also served two-terms as Chair of the Texas Exes Black Alumni Steering Committee.
-Byron holds a B.A. in Government with a minor in Business Administration from The University of Texas at Austin, and a M.B.A. in Finance from the University of Houston.
+Byron G. Anderson (Chair) has more than 25 years of experience in the insurance, energy and utilities industries, where he specializes in the areas of governance, risk and compliance within the commodities trading sector.
+As a Life Member of the Texas Ex-Student’s Association, he has served on the Board of Directors for the Texas Exes Houston Chapter and the Texas Exes Advisory Council.
+He also served two terms as Chair of the Texas Exes Black Alumni Steering Committee.
+Byron currently is a member of the Texas Leadership Society and the UT Chancellor’s Council.
+He holds a B.A. in Government with a minor in Business Administration from The University of Texas at Austin, and a M.B.A. in Finance from the University of Houston.